yuxunn/tp/docs/UserGuide.md

 1. Open the command prompt
 1. Navigate to the directory where the JAR file is located using cd [JAR file location]
-//fix this
-1. Type `java -jar dave.jar` and press enter
+1. Type `java -jar DAVE.jar` and press enter
 1. Dave should launch

 **Q**: How can I check my Java version?